Table of Contents

 The gum resin of Pistacia lentiscus or Mastic Tree is known as Mastagi, Roomi Mastagi, Mastaki or Gum mastagi roomi.
 The chief components of resin are the triterpenes mastic acid, isomastic acid, oleanolic acid, and tirucallol.
 It is ulcer protective, carminative, stimulant, expectorant, and diuretic.
 The amaroids and essential oil are astringent and aromatic.
 It is mainly used in Unani medicine and entered into Ayurvedic medicine after the 16th century, for cough, asthma, dysuria, dysmenorrhoea.

 The resin of Boswellia serrata is known as Salai/Salai guggul and has been used as incense in religious and cultural ceremonies and in medicines since time immemorial.
 Salai Guggul possesses monoterpenes, diterpenes, triterpenes, tetracyclic triterpenic acids and four major pentacyclic triterpenic acids i.e. βboswellic acid, acetylβboswellic acid, 11-ketoβboswellic acid, and acetyl11ketoβboswellic acid.
 Gum resin extracts have been traditionally used in folk medicine for centuries to treat various chronic inflammatory diseases.

 Shorea Robusta is known as Sakher, Sakhu, Sal, and Salwa.
 The tree yields an oleoresin called Sal Dammar or Bengal Dammar (Dhup, Guggal, Laldhuna Ral).
 The resin exuded from the tree is used for dysentery, weak digestion, gonorrhea and as an aphrodisiac.

 Ela / Elaichi (Elettaria cardamomum), is known as lesser cardamom in English.
 It is cool in potency.
 Elettaria cardamomum seeds are aromatic and used for appetizing property in various food preparations.
 Medicinally, it has anti-emetic, anti-inflammatory, analgesic, anti-spasmodic, anti-microbial, anti-fungal, cooling, stimulant, carminative, digestive, stomachic, Tridoshahara, nutritive, laxative, expectorant, and appetizing properties.
 The seeds are useful in asthma, bronchitis, throat disorders, piles, gas, vomiting, digestive disorders, and cough.

 Chewing of cardamom seeds helps in many common ailments of the digestive system.
-Cardamom seeds Powder is used alone in treatment of symptoms resulting from excess heat or acidity in the body system.
+Cardamom seeds Powder is used alone in the treatment of symptoms resulting from excess heat or acidity in the body system.
 When mixed with other ingredients it shows enhanced effects in treating vomiting, loss of appetite, indigestion, gastric irritation, nausea, burning sensation, thirst, giddiness, burning urination, bad smell from mouth etc.

 Ayurvedic Action of Mehantak Vati